klandergren/jekyll-last-commit/README.md

 Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.
 Seeks to be drop-in replacement.
 Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.

-## How It Works

-Walks the commit history until all documents and pages are matched to a commit.
-Falls back to `File.mtime` when no commit found.
-Runs fresh on each site generation.

 **Important:**

 - ignores commits where a file has been renamed without content changes